ThomasPalomares/ddlite/README.md

 [![Build Status](https://travis-ci.org/HazyResearch/ddlite.svg?branch=master)](https://travis-ci.org/HazyResearch/ddlite)

+### Fork for the arabidopsis project:

+This forked branch focuses on the Arabidopsis application, ongoing work from Thomas Palomares, Tanya Berardini and Alex Ratner.
+The main work is located in the arabidopsis branch.

+The main code is in examples/GenePhenoArabidopsis.ipynb.
+The folder examples/arabidopsis_data also contain useful files regarding the datasets and the preprocessing.

+NB: To stay sinc up with the main branch: https://syncing-a-fork/ In particular, don't forget to rebase the arabidopsis branch from the master branch.

 #### Sponsored by:
 <img src="figs/darpa.JPG" width="80" height="80" />
 #### as part of the [SIMPLEX](http://www.darpa.mil/program/simplifying-complexity-in-scientific-discovery) program under contract number N66001-15-C-4043.